 Check your engine Owner's Manual regarding the procedures for winterizing the engines.
-Follow these important instructions carefully and your engines should survive most weather conditions.
-Change all filters and check hoses, clamps, and belts.
-If you notice any vibrations during the season, look for loose engine bolts, bent shafts, or bent propellers.
+Follow these important instructions carefully and your engines should survive most weather conditions; change all filters and check hoses and clamps.
+If you notice any vibrations during the season look for loose engine bolts, bent shafts, or bent propellers.